-3.1.10.
-Lack of mechanism for dynamic key distribution to NSFs
+3.1.9.
+Lack of Mechanism for Dynamic Key Distribution to NSFs

-There is a need for controller to distribute various keys to distributed NSFs.
+There is a need for a controller to distribute various keys to distributed NSFs.
 To distribute various keys, the keys must be created and managed.
-While there is many key management methods and key derivation functions (KDF), there is a lack of standard interface to provision and manage keys.
+While there are many key management methods and key derivation functions (KDF), there is a lack of standard interface to provision and manage keys.

-The keys may be used for message authentication and integrity in order to protect data flow.
-In addition, keys may be used to secure the protocol and messages in the core routing infrastructure.
+The keys may be used for message authentication and integrity in order to protect data flows.
+In addition, keys may be used to secure the protocol and messages in the core routing infrastructure ([RFC4948])

-As of now there is no much focus on an abstraction for keying information that describes the interface between protocols, operators, and automated key management.
+As of now there is not much focus on an abstraction for keying information that describes the interface between protocols, operators, and automated key management.